 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!

-Take a look at our handy guide to check when European train operators release their special deals and offers to see if you can find cheap tickets for your journey.
+Take a look at our handy guides to find out when train operators release their special deals and offers to see if you can find cheap European train tickets for your journey.

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.